 A Matter Of Taste

-a sensory installation: a singular tasting of home-baked goods, while accompanied by a compelling, ambient soundtrack & images reflecting childhood memories of Lithuania.
+a sensory installation: a singular tasting of home-baked goods, accompanied by a compelling, ambient soundtrack & objects reflecting childhood memories of Lithuania.

 Lithuanians joining hands across the country for Independence Day celebration